 The FDA Food Labeling Guide is an exhaustive set of rules and regulations you need to become familiar with if you intend to manufacture food products for sale in the United States.
 The guidelines have become more cumbersome over the years and our clients often find the FDA website difficult to navigate.

-The simplified reference or "Quick Start Guide" we are providing here should serve as a primer for the high-level requirements for most food, however you will need to read and follow the specific FDA guidelines for your products.
+The simplified reference or "Quick Guide" we are providing here is intended to serve as a primer for the high-level requirements for most food, however you will need to read and follow the specific FDA guidelines for your individual products.
 The FDA guidelines include numerous exemptions, variations, and exceptions not covered here, and at the time of this writing there are proposed changes to Nutrition Facts labels.

 Note: Foods that do not require nutrition labeling are: whole or ground coffee beans, tea leaves, plain instant unsweetened instant coffee and tea, condiment-type dehydrated vegetables (e.g., dried garlic), flavor extracts and food colorings.